SINR: Deconvolving Circular SAS Images Using Implicit Neural Representations

-Our first experiment is shown in Figure~\ref{fig:all_plots} where we characterize the performance of deconvolution methods under varying degrees of measurement noise.
+Our first experiment is shown in Figure~\ref{fig:all_plots} where we characterize the performance of deconvolution methods under varying degrees of measurement noise\footnote{We note that we use a unity gain window on the transmit waveform for these experiments to maximize deconvolution opportunity.}.
 To perform this experiment, we sweep the measurement noise between no noise and $17$ dB PSNR while keeping transmit waveform bandwidth fixed to $20$ kHz \footnote{We choose this noise range as adding more noise degrades all methods past the point of being qualitatively interpretable.} Specifically, we normalize the intensity of all SASSED images to the range $[0, 1]$ and define the waveform PSNR as

 where $\eta$ is the variance of the measurement noise in Eq.~\ref{eq:measurements_1}.
 In Figure~\ref{fig:all_plots}, we observe that our INR-based approach achieves superior scores for all metrics.
 The DIP network~\cite{ulyanov2018deep} performs second best overall, which is consistent with its strong performance on other inverse imaging problems in the computer vision literature.
 The next best performers are the the gradient descent methods~\cite{chan1998total,chan2005recent} and BREMEN~\cite{Heering}.
 For the gradient descent methods, we observe that either the total variation or the gradient regularization always slightly outperforms unregularized gradient descent, showing that regularization helps the method output more interpretable structure and edges in the scattering field.
 BREMEN performs similarly to unregularized gradient descent, which is also expected given that it uses a gradient descent-based optimization to deconvolve the scene.